Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Working at the Christmas Market| ©Marco Stetter

-Another of Rome's Christmas markets you can visit during your trip is the one in Piazzale Ankara, famous for its antique and fair trade stalls whose profits are donated to charity.
+Another of Rome's Christmas markets you can visit during your trip is Piazzale Ankara, famous for its antique and fair trade stalls whose profits go to charity.

-You will find it not far from the gardens of Villa Borghese, one of the most beautiful parks in Rome.
-So going to the Christmas market in Piazzale Ankara is a great plan to do after a stroll through this park where nature and art merge perfectly.
+You will find it not far from the lardines of Villa Borghese, one of the most beautiful parks in Rome.
+So if you book a guided tour of the Borghese Gallery, do not hesitate to visit the Christmas market in Piazzale Ankara is a great plan to do after a stroll through this park where nature and art merge perfectly.

-Presided over by a big Christmas tree, here you can buy different kinds of products, from Christmas decorations and delicious food to cool gifts for your loved ones.
-And if you feel like doing something different, Piazzale Ankara also has a skating rink where you can show your skills on the ice.
-You will have a great time!
+Presided over by a big Christmas tree, here you can buy different kinds of products, from Christmas decorations and delicious food to cool gifts.
+In addition, if you feel like doing something different, in Piazzale Ankara there is also a skating rink where you can show your skills on the ice.
+It's an ideal plan to do in Rome during Christmas, you'll have a great time!

 • Address: Piazzale Ankara